 Overview on Arranged Marriages

-An arranged marriage describes a situation in which the parents of two people, of typically similar cultural background, are predetermined to be married by their parents or a third party.
-Arranged marriages are a part of a number of different cultures, both old and new.
+An arranged marriage describes a situation in which the parents of two people, typically of similar cultural backgrounds, are predetermined to be married by their parents or a third party.
+Arranged marriages are a part of many different cultures, both old and new.
 They present a very logical approach to the institute of marriage and are influenced by both cultural and economic factors.
-While some societies consider the idea of parents strategically selecting the life partner of their children, other cultures have continued this tradition even today.
-Typically recognized in eastern cultures, arranged marriages provide a number of benefits to both parties, although statistics have also shown an elevated risk of abuse and violence in situations of arranged marriages.

 Arranged Marriages in Countries and Cultures